Skip to main content

 2. Enter Ethernet Settings Page

-In the "Settings" page, select "Network & Internet" option, then select "Ethernet" on the left.
+On the "Settings" page, select "Network & Internet", then select "Ethernet" on the left.

 Select Network & Internet